 ● Strategic placement: Placing a wind turbine in an area where there is no wind will not generate any power.
 Placement of the wind turbines needs to be in areas of high wind concentration, which is typically offshore.
 This can be expensive to implement.

 ● Long-term potential: there is a great potential long term for wind power to be effective and efficient creating 40 times the current electricity demand.
 The current upfront costs are high but the payoff, in the long run, will be great if implemented properly.

 Biomass is energy created from living or recently living organisms in the ecosystem.
 This can refer to plant-derived materials, which are specifically called lignocellulosic biomass.
 Biomass can be used directly, by burning it to produce heat and different forms of biofuel.
 Things to consider about biofuel include:

 • Biomasses can be converted into other usable forms of energy, such as transportation fuels like ethanol.

 • There is a large source of organisms that can be used for biofuel production.
 The inputs are plentiful which would create a renewable resource for producing energy.

 • It’s on the cutting edge.
 There is currently a lot of research going into this form of energy production.
 Algae is a potential for biofuel production as it can be fermented into ethanol, butanol as well as some specific biofuels as well as hydrogen.

-While there are many other types of renewable energy out there, including: hydropower and geothermal energy production these three are constantly growing in their respective fields and scientists are able to make progress on the increase in renewable energy in the world.
-For our world to become sustainable in the long run many resources will need to be poured into the pursuit of these type of energy.
+While there are many other types of renewable energy out there, including hydropower and geothermal energy production these three are constantly growing in their respective fields and scientists are able to make progress on the increase in renewable energy in the world.
+For our world to become sustainable in the long run many resources will need to be poured into the pursuit of these types of energy.
 Our globe is running out of ways to produce energy and without finding new ways to create and power renewable energy, resulting in a slowdown of the use of non-renewable energy our world will not be able to keep functioning at the rate it currently is.